 Stephen developed an interest in the mechanics of financial markets, economics and monetary systems as well as developments in cryptography and learned about bitcoins.
 As Stephen and Tony stayed friends after college, they developed a mutual interest in bitcoins.
 They found a small but dedicated community of bitcoins enthusiasts who had bitcoins to spend but no place to spend them.
 As a result, they saw a need for bitcoin payment processing and founded BitPay in 2011.
 Bitcoin is a new financial technology, invented in 2009 as the first peer-to-peer digital currency.
 Using bitcoin, it is possible to send money like an email – to anyone, anytime, anywhere- without going through a bank or government or corporation.

-Do you think national governments and businesses are going to allow the free flow & growth of Bitcoin or is it unstoppable?
+Do you think governments and businesses are going to allow the growth of Bitcoin?

 We think bitcoin is a viable option for businesses and consumers.
 At this point in time, we only have the March 18 Guidance from FinCEN regarding virtual currencies to look to and how that could affect BitPay.
 BitPay is a Payment Service Provider (PSP) specialising in eCommerce, B2B, and enterprise solutions for virtual currencies and has a contractual agreement with our sellers for transaction processing, clearance, and settlement of funds that arrive for a given merchant account.
 BitPay offers easy tools to accept bitcoin payments online or in person, with the option to receive the funds as a direct bank deposit.